cou645/ycalc/README.md

 Super Simple Calculator or ycalc ... y for yad frontend.

+ycalc.sh has two modes, basic and scientific.

+supply arguments as follows on startup
+  'exec ycalc.sh simp' or 'exec ycalc.sh vance'

 SSC has four memory insert buttons.
 These are assigned the last four results in reverse order when M+ is pressed.
 There is a history file ~/.ycalc.history in which sums and results are stored line by line.
 The last 4 lines are used for the memory buttons.
 The last result goes into M1 etc.